The similarities of mirror wills and mutual wills

-Both mirror Wills and mutual Wills provide for each testator to leave their property in the same way.
+Both mirror Wills and mutual Wills provide for two testators to leave their property in the same or similar ways.
+The legal effect is however very different.

 A mirror Will can be amended or revoked by either testator at any time.